mattlag/Text-sample-generator/README.md

  Find the smallest collection of words that contains the most letter pair combinations.

-For a given set of words (dictionary), there will be some letter pairs that never occur.
+For a given set of words (dictionary), and a given alphabet (in this case we use basic latin lowercase alphabet), there will be some letter pairs from the alphabet that never occur in the dictionary.
 Even within this maximum letter pair coverage per dictionary, there are multiple "result" paragraphs that contain all possible letter pairs for that dictionary.
 This tool includes two automatically generated result paragraphs per dictionary: one paragraph that favors words with many